VESPo: Verified Evaluation of Secret Polynomials: Parallel prefix-like algorithm for the Server

 This is exposed in~\cref{alg:parserver}.

-\begin{lemma} \cref{alg:parserver} is correct, work-optimal with work $W_q(d)=O(d)$ and runs in time $W_q/q+o(W_q)$ on $q$ processors. \end{lemma} \begin{proof} Correctness of phases A, B and D stems directly from the correctness of~\cref{alg:veval}.
-Phase C is correct since the new variables $u_i$ satisfy $\{u_0=S_0, u_{i+1}=S_{i+1}u_i^r\}$.
+\begin{lemma} \cref{alg:parserver} is correct, work-optimal with work $W_q=O(d)$ and runs in time $W_q/q+o(W_q)$ on $q$ processors. \end{lemma} \begin{proof} Correctness of phases A, B and D stems directly from the correctness of~\cref{alg:veval}.
+Phase C is correct since the new variables $u_\ell$ satisfy $\{u_0=S_0, u_{\ell+1}=S_{\ell+1}u_\ell^r\}$.

-Then, $p$ is the prime group order, and for any homomorphic system satisfying~\cref{homo:addmul} we have: \begin{itemize}[leftmargin=2\labelsep] \item Phase A: requires $d$ multiplications modulo $p$ with depth $O(\log(d))$ and the parallelism is thus only bounded by Brent's law~\cite[Lemma~2]{Brent:1974:law}; \item Phase B: requires $d+1$ homomorphic exponentiations and $d$ homomorphic multiplications with a depth of $b=d/q$ such operations and the parallelism is thus only bounded by Brent's law; \item Phase C: requires $d$ exponentiations and $d-1$ multiplications in $\G_2$.
-But this is implemented in parallel with a depth of $b=d/q$ such operations, only after precomputing $q-1$ times $b$ operations each with a depth of $\log(b)$; \item Phase D: requires $d$ pairings and $d-1$ multiplications in $\G_T$ with a depth of $b=d/q$ such operations and the parallelism is thus only bounded by Brent's law. \end{itemize}
+Then, $p$ is the prime group order, and for any homomorphic system satisfying~\cref{eq:homo:addmul} we have: \begin{itemize}[leftmargin=2\labelsep] \item Phase A: requires $d$ multiplications modulo $p$ with depth $O(\log(d))$ and the parallelism is thus only bounded by Brent's law~\cite[Lemma~2]{Brent:1974:law}; \item Phase B: requires $d+1$ homomorphic exponentiations and $d$ homomorphic multiplications with a depth of $b=d/q$ such operations and the parallelism is thus only bounded by Brent's law; \item Phase C: requires $d$ exponentiations and multiplications in $\GG_1$.
+But this is implemented in parallel with a depth of $b=d/q$ such operations, only after precomputing $q-1$ times $b$ operations each with a depth of $\log(b)$; \item Phase D: requires $d$ pairings and $d-1$ multiplications in $\GG_T$ with a depth of $b=d/q$ such operations and the parallelism is thus only bounded by Brent's law. \end{itemize}

 So only Phase C requires more operations in parallel than in sequence.
-And that number of operations is $2d-1/q$ if ran on $q$ processors.
-This latter work is in fact optimal for prefix-like computations as shown in \cite[Corollary~4]{Snir:1986:prefix} (see also~\cite{Roch:2006:prefix}): indeed consider a family of binary gates $\theta_{\rho_i}(a,b)$ that on inputs $a$ and $b$ compute $a\cdot{b^{\rho_i}}$.
-They satisfy the conditions of \cite[Corollary~4]{Snir:1986:prefix} and thus computing all the $u_i$ is lower bounded by $2d-1/q$. \end{proof}
+And that number of operations is $d+b(q-1)$ exponentiations and multiplications if ran on $q$ processors.
+This latter work is in fact optimal for prefix-like computations as shown in \cite[Corollary~4]{Snir:1986:prefix} (see also~\cite{Roch:2006:prefix}): indeed consider a family of binary gates $\theta_{\rho_i}(a,b)$ that on inputs $a$ and $b$ compute $a\cdot{b^{\rho_i}}$, that is one multiplication and one exponentiation.
+They satisfy the conditions of \cite[Corollary~4]{Snir:1986:prefix} and thus computing all the $u_\ell$ is lower bounded by $d(2-1/q)$ calls to that gate when ran on $q$ processors. \end{proof}